ItemYT/PlusExtraYTPs/README.md

 This mod is purely unfinished and will update often

-Please report bugs in dm's
+Please report bugs in my [discord](https://discord.gg/dTeafMTU) server

-Discord User: @heptatonic_scale